Sudam23/Sudam23/README.md

 ## Hii👋 I am @Sudam23
--🔭 I’m currently working on ...
+-🔭 I’m currently working on
+ a NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning, Distributed Machine Learning using H2O framework and Sparkling H2O framework and one project named "AI-Based Real-Time Object Detection" using Computer Vision.

--🌱 I’m currently learning ...
+-🌱 I’m currently learning
+    1. Deep learning and its application on NLP
+    2. Computer Vision
+    3. Implementation of CNNs and ANNs using Pytorch
+    4. Time Series and Survival Analysis
+    5. Apache Spark and Graph Database
+    6. Statistical Hypothesis Testing

--💬 Ask me about ...
+-💬 Ask me about

 -📫 How to reach me: ...